jeffsp/SPOC/README.md

            offset, random offset (radius), seed
 * [ ] spoc interpolate
 * [ ] spoc merge: optionally set point source id
+           -f force merge
+           -size threshold = 16 (X number of point clouds), don't merge if area increases by more than a factor of this threshold
 * [ ] spoc neighbors: get indexes of neighbors within a radius Set in extra fields 0-7
 * [ ] spoc sort: by field, multiple fields